anesthetice/Beaulieu-Automation/README.md

 * hotkey creation
 * robust failsafes: global halt key, await expression
 * usable as a simple portable executable
+* emulates real key presses and mouse movements, bypassing annoying applications (exception for the `Type` expression as it uses a virtual key packet)

 ## Installation